Here’s How Pineapple Could Ruin Your Easter Ham

 Several years ago, I asked a local executive chef to come onto the morning show to talk about the dangers of using fresh pineapple on your Christmas ham.
 While not exactly dangerous to your person, using fresh pineapple while baking your ham puts you at risk of completely ruining your meal.

-According to Mary Towers, the Executive Chef at Sakonnet Golf Club, it is all "basic food chemistry."
+According to Mary Towers, the Executive Chef at the Bay Club in Mattapoisett, it is all "basic food chemistry."
 Apparently, pineapple is loaded with an enzyme called bromelain.
 If placed on the ham during the baking process, the ham will turn to a clay-like mush.

 While a useful tip to avoid ruining the Christmas ham, I thought the tip might actually be best shared during the Easter holiday, when ham seems to be the meat of choice.